Top bills OK'd by Missouri lawmakers in final session hours

-Missouri lawmakers face a 6 p.m.
-Friday deadline to pass bills this legislative session, an extremely tight turnaround after they took several weeks off work because of the coronavirus.
+Missouri lawmakers rushed to pass as many bills as possible on the final day of the session Friday, after they took several weeks off work because of the coronavirus.

-JEFFERSON CITY — Missouri lawmakers face a 6 p.m.
-Friday deadline to pass bills this legislative session, an extremely tight turnaround after they took several weeks off work because of the coronavirus.
+JEFFERSON CITY, Mo.
+(AP) — Missouri lawmakers rushed to pass as many bills as possible on the final day of the session Friday, after they took several weeks off work because of the coronavirus.

 To compensate for lost time, lawmakers crammed numerous bills together to get more policies across the finish line.
 Here's a breakdown of some of the major proposals approved by the Republican-led Legislature Friday.